JCSDA-internal/COMPO-Discussions/README.md

 I hope that from those discussion we can define clear sets of issues and have better planning across in-kinds and core-JCSDA.

-1. This can include discussion about long-term and medium term issues.
+1. This can include discussion about long-term issues i.e. what we would like to see happening and changing over the next years.

 2. Discussions about planned developments to come:
  - in the sort term (every two weeks)